DoSomething/rfcs/015-customer-io-transactionals.md

 The relevant Signup or Post observers can dispatch a new job to execute `sendEmail` request for the relevant config variable (e.g. [SendPasswordUpdatedEmail](https://github.com/DoSomething/northstar/blob/main/app/Jobs/SendPasswordUpdatedEmail.php))

-Add fields to the relevant Campaign and Action models to store the transactional message ID to send for various transactions.
+Add fields to the relevant Campaign and Action models to store the transactional message ID to override the transactional messages for a signup or post:

-Campaign:
+### Campaign

 * `signup_created_email_message_id`

-Action:
+### Action

 * `post_created_email_message_id`
 * `post_accepted_email_message_id`